Coe Ranch Entrance

 The building is staffed by park rangers and volunteers who can give you information about the park and help you plan backcountry outings.

 In 1953, Sada Coe Robinson bequeathed her beloved Pine Ridge Ranch as a parkland dedicated to the memory of her father.
-In 1971, Sada funded the design and construction of the Visitor Center, which has served the public well for over 25 years.
-During those years, however, the park has grown immensely in size (from 12,221 to almost 81,000 acres) and in popularity.
-For more history on Pine Ridge Ranch, see Pine Ridge Ranch - The Beginning.
+In 1971, Sada funded the design and construction of the Visitor Center, which has served the public well for over 50 years.
+During those years, however, the park has grown immensely in size (from 12,221 to over 87,000 acres) and in popularity.
+For more history on Pine Ridge Ranch, see A Brief History of Henry W. Coe State Park.

 When the Visitor Center is open, fees are collected at the registration counter.
 Otherwise, there is a fee collection station at the sign as you enter the park.
-See the Park Fees page on the California State Parks website for current fee information.
+See the Fees section on the State Parks website for current Henry W Coe State Park fee information.

 Coe Park is in the Inner Coast Ranges east of Morgan Hill, a town about 15 miles south of San Jose on U.S. Highway 101.